ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 2. Initial Extrinsic File

-  The tools require the user to provide an initial extrinsic value as a reference.
-Here is an example of the initial extrinsic file of Camera-to-LiDAR, where translation is is the shift distance between camera and LiDAR.
+  The tools require user to provide an initial extrinsic value as a reference.
+Here is an example of initial extrinsic file of Camera-to-LiDAR, where translation is the shift distance between camera and LiDAR.
 Rotation is the quaternion expression form of the rotation matrix.

 ```bash
     header: